botpress/documentation-v12/docs/intro-to-botpress/download-and-start.md

 Make sure that your computer has at least:

-- Memory (RAM): Recommended 4 GB or above.
+- Memory (RAM): 4 GB or above.
-- Hard Drive: Recommended 64 GB of free space or above.
+- Hard Drive: 64 GB of free space or above.
 - A 64 bits architecture
-- The right to read/write to the Botpress directory and subdirectories.
+- Permission to read and write in the directory and subdirectories.

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 #### Latest Version